 Prior to getting started on this path, we had been following a very different path, one which is is insidious in modern society – life with a side of stuff, where shiny new things were routinely accumulated in exchange for hard-earned resources, and where a ‘more is more is more’ lifestyle is propagated.

-Then in October 2014, we needed to move house.
-And we had a l o t of stuff.
+In October 2014 we needed to move house, and we had a l o t of stuff.
 The thought of moving all of our possessions prompted us to take a serious look at not only responsibly off-loading our belongings, but in re-evaluating the cycle of consumption and acquisition that had led us here.
-And that rudely kept us a bit broke.

 So we sold and donated more than half of what we now own.
-We changed our mentality from ‘what do we need to upgrade next’ to one of contentment with what we have, and stopped the unconscious cycle of “self-improvement” through material consumption (i.e. we stopped buying stuff because it didn’t add value to our lives).
+We changed our mentality to one of contentment with what we have, and stopped the unconscious cycle of “self-improvement” through material consumption (i.e. we stopped buying stuff because it didn’t add value to our lives).

 We stepped off the hamster wheel of ‘more’.
 Started to choose ‘less’.
-At first we really did this to make our house move simpler and maybe save a little money.
+At first we really did this to make our house move simpler.
 In turn, however, we unexpectedly met with a new peace.
-Our eyes were opened and we started to consciously choose the focus of how we wanted to continue living – and it was not drowning in consumer debt and excess possessions.
+Our eyes were opened and we started to consciously choose the focus of how we wanted to continue living.
 I don’t believe that our situation was particularly extreme, unusual or unique in comparison to the experiences of the majority of modern day consumers.

 One of our shared passions is moving towards self-sustainability and living as lightly and meaningfully as possible.
 I am excited about the possibilities this brings for the future!